epigen/open_pipelines/pipelines/atacseq.md

 #### bigWig file

 A bigWig file with signal along the genome will be produced which can be used for visualizations in genome browsers.
 This requires some [UCSC tools](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/) to be available, particularly `bedGraphToBigWig`.
 This file can be normalized to the total library size if specified in the [pipeline configuration file](atacseq.yaml) under `parameters: normalize_tracks`.
 The normalization can take a normalization factor `parameters: norm_factor` under consideration which will make the scalling of the bigWig file comparable between samples.
+This can however create files with numerical scales which are impractical and therefore producing unnormalized bigWig files or making a posterior normalization with all samples jointly can sometimes be preferable.

 #### Fragment distributions